informalsystems/hermes/docs/spec/relayer/Packets.md

        if ev.sequence != nextSequenceRecv { return (nil, Error.DROP) } // packet has already been delivered by another relayer

     } else {
-        // Note that absence of ack (packetAcknowledgment == nil) is also proven also and we should be able to verify it. packetReceipt, proof =
+        // Note that absence of receipt (packetReceipt == nil) is also proven also and we should be able to verify it. packetReceipt, proof =
             GetPacketReceipt(chainB, ev.destPort, ev.destChannel, ev.sequence, LATEST_HEIGHT)
         if proof == nil { return (nil, Error.RETRY) }